-LinkedIn Reels: Changing the way audiences interact with professional content.
+LinkedIn reels: Changing the way audiences interact with professional content.

 With the rise of social media sites like TikTok, Instagram, and YouTube creating new forms of content, LinkedIn has jumped on the back of this and developed something new – LinkedIn Reels.